umount /mnt/windows

 Once the NTFS partitions have been removed, the space should now be shown as being free within the disk map.

 A new partition now needs to be created to make use of this free space.
-With the space selected, click on the new partition button (indicated by the arrow in Figure 6-4):
+With the space selected, click on the new partition button (indicated by the arrow in Figure 5-4):

-Figure 6-4
+Figure 5-4

 In the Create Partition dialog, choose whether the partition is to occupy all of the available space, or reduce the size if you plan to use the space for more than one partition:

-Figure 6-5
+Figure 5-5

-Click next and, on the subsequent screen, enter a name for the new partition and choose whether the partition should be erased during creation.
+Click Next and, on the subsequent screen, enter a name for the new partition and choose whether the partition should be erased during creation.
 This causes the creation process to take more time but is a recommended option.
 Finally, choose a filesystem type for the partition.
 This will typically be either ext4 or XFS.
-Given the benefits of XFS, select Other before clicking the Next button:
+Given the benefits of XFS, select Other before clicking the Next button.

-Figure 6-6
+Figure 5-6

 On the next screen, select the XFS option before clicking on the Create button:

-Figure 6-7
+Figure 5-7

 The gnome-disks utility will begin the formatting process and display the status of the process:

-Figure 6-8
+Figure 5-8

-Figure 6-9
+Figure 5-9

-From the settings menu, select the Edit Mount Options… item to display the dialog shown in Figure 6-10.
+From the settings menu, select the Edit Mount Options… item to display the dialog shown in Figure 5-10.

-Figure 6-10
+Figure 5-10

 Turn off the User Session Defaults switch and configure the mount point to your requirements.
-In the above figure, the partition is mounted at /data at system startup and is configured to be identified by the label “Data”.
+In the above figure, the partition is mounted at /mnt/Data at system startup and is configured to be identified by the label “Data”.

-You are reading a sample chapter from Ubuntu 20.04 Essentials.
-Buy the full book now in eBook ($14.99) or Print ($36.99) format.
-Includes 37 chapters.
+You are reading a sample chapter from Ubuntu 22.04 Essentials.
+Buy the full book now in eBook ($24.99) format.
+Includes 36 chapters.
 Learn more.

-Preview Buy eBook Buy Print
+Preview Buy eBook

 $ df -h /mnt/Data